-Oh man, those preachy vegans; always shoving it down our throats with gory videos of animals being abused, tortured and slaughtered.
+Oh man, those preachy vegans; always shoving it down our throats with videos of animals being abused and slaughtered.
 How dare they push their beliefs on to me.
 I don't push mine on to them!

 Do meat eaters really hold the belief that the cruelty, suffering and pain inflicted upon animals by the factory farming industry is justified by a desire to eat meat?

 I'm not sure they do.
 I think the majority of people just avoid facing and admitting the truth.

 There's a reason slaughter houses don't have windows.
 There is a reason that for so many years, until the power of social media began to remove the veil, that the abuse, which is perpetrated daily on a massive scale, was largely hidden from the public.

 This veil, combined with clever marketing, which often features happy cows willing to hand over their milk, smiling pigs willing to hand over their flesh, and dancing chickens happy to be fried, disconnects the link between the animal's life/sentience and the meat/secretion on the plate.

 I used to be a meat-eater.
 I have experience of living on both sides of the fence.
 And it is amazing just how different things look when you are able to life the veil and stare the truth in the face.

 The thing is this: if it were the case that we had to farm animals on this industrial scale to survive, I can understand people not wanting to be reminded where their food comes from; no one was to be continually reminded of a necessary evil.